 This mode is used with motorized valves that do not have slidewire feedback.
-This mode is sometimes referred to as the "bump" mode because it "bumps" the valve slightly more open or closed.
+This mode is sometimes referred to as "bump" mode because it "bumps" the valve slightly more open or closed.
 This mode uses both control outputs; one to drive the motor forward (open) and the other to drive it reverse (closed).
 The control output is the difference between the new percent output and the last percent output.
 If the difference is positive than the valve motor is driven open for that percentage of the cycle.
 If negative it is driven closed by that percentage of the cycle time.

 For example if the new percent out is 60% and the old was 45% then the motor is driven open for 15% of the cycle time.
-If the cycle time is set to the time that the motor takes to move from fully closed to fully open, then the flow is theoretically increased by 15%.
+If the cycle time is set to the time that the motor takes to move to fully open, then the flow is theoretically increased by 15%.
 Two special cases exist.
 If the control output is computed at 100% then the motor is driven continuously in the open direction.
-Likewise if the control output is computed as 0% then the motor is driven continuously closed.
+Likewise, if the control output is computed as 0% then the motor is driven continuously closed.
+The HIPO is limited to a range of 0 to 100%.
+The minimum LOPO value is 0%.